What's next for the hospitality and tourism industry in Alberta

 Building consumer confidence is going to be critical for moving forward and those who do it well will distinguish themselves.
 Health and safety protocols and hyper-cleanliness are now a big part of a business’ value proposition.
 Communicating that value is key.

-“At Tourism Calgary we’re talking about it in all our content and putting everybody in masks when we take pictures to show people that there is the dedication to keep them safe,” says Hessel.
+“At Tourism Calgary, we’re talking about it in all our content and putting everybody in masks when we take pictures to show people that there is dedication to keep them safe,” says Hessel.

 High calibre talent a necessity

 Proactive businesses with an entrepreneurial culture and adaptable mindset have demonstrated leadership during this crisis and their customers aren’t the only ones paying attention.
 Employees experienced the benefits of great leadership, or the fallout from a lack of it, up close and personally.
 When things begin to open up again, an employer’s reputation in terms of how they value and support their staff will influence whether they attract and retain or repel good people.